geocam/geocamResponderMaps/README.rst

   ./manage.py prep

-You'll need to source the ``sourceme.sh`` file every time you open a new shell if you want to run Share-related Python scripts such as starting the Django development web server.
+You'll need to source the ``sourceme.sh`` file every time you open a new shell if you want to run related Python scripts such as starting the Django development web server.
 The ``sourceme.sh`` file will also take care of activating your virtualenv environment in new shells, if you were in a virtualenv when you ran ``setup.py``.